xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param mode: default is 0
     0: position control mode
     1: servo motion mode
+        Note: the use of the set_servo_angle_j interface must first be set to this mode
     2: joint teaching mode
+        Note: use this mode to ensure that the arm has been identified and the control box and arm used for identification are one-to-one.
     3: cartesian teaching mode (invalid)
 :return: code
     code: See the API code documentation for details.